 - SAN MATEO COUNTY, SANTA CLARA COUNTY, & SAN BENITO COUNTY

 Please review the California Employment Development Department’s Coronavirus 2019 (COVID-19) FAQs to understand which benefits you might be eligible for.
 The website includes links you can use to file Disability Insurance Claims, Paid Family Leave Claims, and also Unemployment Insurance Claims.

 How To Be An Ally

-Many grocery stores have begun to mark the products in their store that are eligible for WIC benefits.
-If you are not relying on these benefits, avoid purchasing WIC-eligible items when you can.
+If you do not receive WIC or SNAP benefits, avoid shopping during the first three days of each month unless you have a critical need.
+This is a time when there will be a surge in demand from WIC and SNAP beneficiaries as they redeem their benefits, which may have been depleted earlier than normal during the previous month if they had children staying home from school.
+Additionally, many grocery stores have begun to mark the products in their store that are eligible for WIC benefits.
+When you do go shopping, avoid purchasing WIC-eligible items when you can.
 Your neighbors who are reliant on WIC benefits may not be able to switch to another item or brand.

 Resources for Vulnerable Populations and Supporters